 ScoreB - Narrow.
 Specialist.
 Specific habitat(s) or other abiotic and/or biotic factors (see above) are used or required by the Element, but these key requirements are common and within the generalized range of the species within the area of interest.

 CommentNarrow specialist.
-Dependent on shortgrass prairie (<12 inches with < 8 inches probably ideal for nesting).
+Dependent on shortgrass prairie (grass height of <12 inches with < 8 inches probably ideal for nesting).

 Raw Conservation Status Score

 3.5 + 0.0 (geographic distribution) + 0.0 (environmental specificity) + 0.0 (short-term trend) - 0.75 (threats) = 2.75

 A chunky, sparrow-sized bird about 15 cm in length with a short tail and large bill.
 The name “longspur” references an elongated claw on the hallux (hind toe).
 The breeding male is gray with a black bill, crown, malar stripe, and upper breast; a blackish wash on lower breast and belly; and chestnut median coverts.
 The breeding female, also gray but without the black plumage of males, has a pale bill; median coverts and scapulars have a rusty tinge (With 2010).

 For a comprehensive review of the conservation status, habitat use, and ecology of this and other Montana bird species, please see Marks et al. 2016, Birds of Montana.

 Identification of breeding males is straightforward, as their combination of plumage characters is unique among North American passerines; however, females, non-breeding males, and immatures are drab and less easily distinguished.
 McCown’s are most likely to be confused with Chestnut-collared Longspurs, but have larger, paler bills (often with a darkish tip) and longer wing projections.
 In all plumages, tail pattern (extensive white with inverted black “T”) can be used to distinguish McCown’s from other longspurs, though this may be difficult in the field (With 2010).